 Nepal Leprosy Trust is a Christian charity and the work at Lalgadh is conducted with a strong Christian ethos.
 Many visitors have commented on the deep commitment of the staff at LLHSC, many of whom (but not all) are Christians.
 Many of our patients have been deeply affected by rejection and loss, and find the caring atmosphere at LLHSC such a contrast to what they have known that they do not want to leave.
 Some literally have no place to go and have become semi-permanent residents – not in the wards but in other accommodation arranged for them.

 All of the leprosy services at LLHSC are provided free of charge and rely heavily on donations and support from individuals and organizations sympathetic with our work.

-For several years, LLHSC has been the busiest centre of its kind in the world, with 1100-plus new cases of leprosy reporting each year and an extensive community programme innovated by Dr Hugh Cross.
+For several years, LLHSC has been one of the busiest centres of its kind in the world, with 1000-plus new cases of leprosy reporting each year and an extensive community programme.
 This community programme is active in the surrounding districts providing outreach services to people with leprosy, and carrying out many different development activities to lessen the stigma of leprosy.
 It has been encouraging to see attitudes changing in communities, enabling many of our patients to live more fulfilling and integrated lives than they were able to before.
 This has only been possible through the tireless work of the staff at LLHSC and the support of many donors who have seen the value of the work and the transformation it has brought to individuals and whole villages.